Birth Control Overview (cont.)

 The female condom prevents pregnancy by acting as a barrier to the passage of semen into the vagina.
 Do not have a male partner use a condom at the same time because they may stick to each other, leading to slippage or displacement of either device.
 If you have a choice between the two, have the male use a condom for better protection.

 - How effective: Early tests show a pregnancy rate of 15% in 6 months.
 In August, 2002, the FDA listed a higher failure rate of 21 pregnancies per 100 women per year.
 The proportion of women using this method of contraception in the United States is less than 1%.

 - Advantages: The female condom provides some protection to the labia and the base of the penis during intercourse.
 Although it may provide some protection, it is not as effective as a latex male condom in preventing STDs.
 The sheath is coated on the inside with a silicone-based lubricant.
 It does not deteriorate with oil-based lubricants.
 It can be inserted as long as 8 hours before intercourse.

 - Disadvantages: The lubricant does not contain spermicide (a substance that kills sperm).
 The device is difficult to place in the vagina.
 The inner ring may cause discomfort.
 Some users consider the female condom awkward.
 The female condom may cause a urinary tract infection (UTI) if left in the vagina for a long time.

-The diaphragm is a shallow latex cup with a spring mechanism in its rim to hold it in place in the vagina.
+is a shallow latex cup with a spring mechanism in its rim to hold it in place in the vagina.
 Diaphragms are manufactured in various sizes.
 You need a pelvic examination and measurement of the diagonal length of your vaginal canal so your health care provider can determine the correct diaphragm size.